Frequently asked questions

 How does written exams work?

-You must alwyas register for the exam.
-Students who don't register ill not be able to sit the exam.
+You must always register for the exam.
+Students who don't register will not be able to sit the exam.
 When registering, you will receive a code that you use instead of your name or civic registration number.
 You must show valid identification to the invigilator.
-To read more: Examinations at UU.

 Where can I collect my graded, written exam?